 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.

 You should use the NHS 111 service if you urgently need medical help or advice but it’s not a life-threatening situation.
 Call 111 if:

 - you need medical help fast but it’s not a 999 emergency

 - you think you need to go to A&E or need another NHS urgent care service

 - you don’t know who to call or you don’t have a GP to call

 - you need health information or reassurance about what to do next

 MINOR AILMENT SCHEME

 Your local Pharmacist may be able to help.
-You can use the scheme if you are registered with a GP surgery in the Hull area, don’t pay for your prescriptions and are suffering from one of the following conditions set out in the list below.
+You can use the scheme if you are registered with a GP surgery in the Hull area, don’t pay for your prescriptions and are suffering from one of a variety of conditions – see your local pharmacist for more information.

 The service is confidential as pharmacists are bound by NHS confidentiality Regulations and the Data Protection Act.
 You should take evidence of your identity – eg NHS number.
 You may still need to visit your GP if the pharmacist advises this or if you need to obtain medication that can only be issued on prescription.
 The service is available from participating pharmacies at the times specified by them.